PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 - **MC** = **main controller** = the device that stores the states of all modules
 - **module** = the swappable modules that are visible to the user
+- **message** = a single CAN message, the format of which is specified below
+- **reset sequence** = the sequence of actions that brings the module to a known state where a game can be immediately started
+- **mode** = a state of the module, known by the module and assumed by the MC based on seen messages

 ## Message types